emilygipson/doliolid-population-genomics/snakemake/README.md

     snakemake --profile profiles/slurm

 Deactivate conda first.
-With base active it still works, but only because of path ordering, which isn't worth relying on.
+With base active it still works, but only because of path ordering

-The regions entry in config.yaml limits ANGSD to a contig subset.
-Useful for testing.
+The regions entry in config.yaml limits ANGSD to a contig subset for testing.
 Blank it for the full 88,916.

 ## Parameters